googlefonts/googlefonts.github.io/gf-guide/profile.md

     ```
 -   **The directory is named correctly.**

-    The directory should use the designer or the company’s name using ascii characters only and no hyphen.
+    The directory should use the designer or the company’s name using ASCII characters only and no hyphen.

     E.g `José María Ribagorda` → `josemariaribagorda`
 -   `info.pb` **has proper name and file path.**